Azure/certlc/README.md

 1. **Real-World Implementation:**
     In a real-world scenario, an additional step is required to bind the certificate to the respective service (e.g., binding the certificate to IIS for a web certificate).

-## Executing the Certificate Life Cycle in the LAB environment
+## Executing the Certificate Lifecycle in the LAB environment
 The LAB is fully automated and requires no manual intervention.
 The following steps are provided to verify the whole process and to showcase the seamless workflow.

 1. **LAB environment deployment:**